fre-denni/portfolio-2024/src/content/projects/milano.md

 type: None
 draft: true
 ---
-###  Milano Partecipa is a platform that connects the citizen to their municipality, offering the opportunities of integrate their values and opinion in the future of their city.
-This is possible by connecting to communities, that help in involving the citizen in challenges and workshops that collects their opinions and projects, in a transparent and fact-checked process
+###  Milano Partecipa is a platform that connects citizens to their municipality, offering opportunities to integrate their values and opinions into the future of their city.
+This is possible by connecting to communities, that help in involving the citizen in challenges and workshops that collect their opinions and projects, in a transparent and fact-checked process

 <div class="image">
 <div style="padding:56.25% 0 0 0;position:relative;margin-bottom:30px;"><iframe src="https://player.vimeo.com/video/983146226?badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" frameborder="0" allow="autoplay; fullscreen; picture-in-picture; clipboard-write" style="position:absolute;top:0;left:0;width:100%;height:100%;" title="Milano Partecipa - Concept Proposal"></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>